Moq77111113/kite/README.md

 # initialize a new registry (or use an existing one)
 kite init

-# Browse templates in a wholesome web UI
+# Browse kits in a wholesome web UI
 kite serve

 # Or just grab what you need